 Obtaining a Crime Report:

-It is possible we will seek information from the police in connection with your claim.
+It is possible we will independently seek information from the police in connection with your claim.
 We are seeking your assistance to progress the claim with the minimum of delay.
-We will approach the police for information but often we need your consent and irrespective, let's take no chances and ensure they know data can be supplied; it helps you, the police, us and your insurers to ensure your CONSENT has been provided for information to be supplied.
+We will approach the police for information but often we need your consent and irrespective, we wish to take no chances but ensure the police know data can be supplied; it helps you, the police, us and your insurers to ensure your CONSENT has been provided for information to be supplied.

 The police will not release the information to insurers, or ourselves, without your consent.
 This consent is to be in a format that is consistent with an Information Sharing Agreement between the Police, Insurance Companies and Loss Adjusters.